johnnycistudent/dogdeal/README.md

 *What will the finished product look like?*
 *What colours, typography and design elements will be used?*

 I have previously used Bootswatch in other projects and find their themes to be very useful so I used their Simplex theme for this project.
-The mostly white background contrasts well with the red, blue and purple detailing such as on buttons and also allows the black text to stand out.
+The mostly white background contrasts well with the red, blue and purple detailing such as on button links and pagination and also allows the black text to stand out.

 The banner/jumbotron image is a nice photo of a Jack Russell terrier's face with it's nose in the foreground and adds character to the site.